 a.
 Thirteen Representatives will be chosen at-large by vote of residents.
 Any resident with the approval of the nominee may make nominations.
 Names of all nominees shall be placed on a ballot provided to all residents, who may vote for the same number of nominees as there are vacancies.
 Nominees who receive the largest number of total votes cast including absentee and proxy ballots shall be declared elected.
 If the winner cannot be determined for the final council vacancy because of a tie vote, a runoff election shall be promptly conducted for that vacancy.
 If the number of nominees is the same as the number of vacancies, the nominees shall be declared elected.

-- One Representative from Assisted Living will be chosen by vote of all assisted living residents.
+b.
+One representative from Assisted Living will be chosen by a vote of assisted living residents.
 The nomination and election process will be essentially the same as stated above.

-- The Council Will issue instructions concerning nomination and election procedures in the Bylaws.
+c.
+The Council will issue instructions concerning nomination and election procedures in the Bylaws.

 - The term of office for all members of the Council shall be two years with one-half the members elected each year.
 Members of the Council may serve a second consecutive two-year term, but are not eligible for a subsequent term unless at least one year has elapsed after serving the second term.
 In case of a vacancy for any reason, the Council Chair, with the approval of the Council, will appoint a resident to fill the remainder of the term.
-If a Council member serves more than one year of a term, his or her service shall count as one full term toward the two-term limitation.
+If a Council member serves more than one year of a term, his or her service shall count as a full term toward the two-term limitation.

 - Elections of Council members shall take place annually within a period specified by the outgoing Council.
-The new Council shall take office the following month and serve for one year.
+The new Council shall take office January 1 and serve for one year.

 - The Chair of the Council shall appoint a Secretary of the Council, who shall prepare the minutes of all Council meetings and perform such other duties as may be assigned by the Chair or the Council.